Nigerian governor says 279 kidnapped schoolgirls are freed

 An Associated Press reporter saw hundreds of girls dressed in light blue hijabs and barefoot sitting at the state Government House office in Gusau.

-After the meeting, the girls were escorted outside by officials and taken away in vans.
+After the meeting, the girls were escorted outside by officials and lined up to be taken away in vans.
 They appeared calm and ranged in ages from 10 and up.

+Matawalle said they would be taken for medical examinations before being reunited with their families.

 “Alhamdulillah!
 (God be praised!)
 It gladdens my heart to announce the release of the abducted students of GGSS Jangebe from captivity.
 This follows the scaling of several hurdles laid against our efforts.
 I enjoin all well-meaning Nigerians to rejoice with us as our daughters are now safe,” Matawalle said in a post on Twitter early Tuesday.